-After the pandemic, Zoom’s customer cohort with 10 or fewer employees expanded as business and individuals adopted Zoom.
-36% of Zoom’s revenue in the year ended Jan 31st, 2021 came from the 10 or fewer employees cohort, compared to 18% in the previous year.
+After the pandemic, Zoom’s’ customer cohort with 10 or fewer employees expanded as businesses and individuals adopted Zoom.
+36% of Zoom’s’ revenue in the year ended Jan 31st, 2021 came from the 10 or fewer employees cohort, compared to 18% in the previous year.

-The ‘customers contributing more than $100,000 of trailing 12 months revenue’ metric represents Zoom’s ability to scale with customers & attract larger organizations, acting as a testament of Zoom’s growth potential.
+The ‘‘customers contributing more than $100,000 of trailing 12 months revenue’’ metric represents Zoom’s’ ability to scale with customers & attract larger organizations, acting as a testament to Zoom’s’ growth potential.
 In the fiscal year Jan 31st, 2021, Zoom had 1644 such customers, more than double the 641 customers it had as of Jan 2020.

-In the future, non-american markets can be expected to be one of the key areas of growth for Zoom.
+In the future, non-American markets can be expected to be one of Zoom’s’ key areas of growth.